Deckart2/noise_contour/README.md

 ## Repo Contents

+`ohare_sound.Rmd` is the heart of this repo.
+It contains code to clean and compile the airport sound monitoring location dataset, preliminary data visualization, code to build and evaluate model surfaces, code to create more fine-grained model surfaces, and finally code to write those surfaces.

 `input` is a folder containing datasets used to process the data.
 Some of them were pulled from CCAO's AWS S3 buckets where they store data in the cloud.

 `output/kriging_demo` shows pdfs of kriging surfaces created.